 The Township Hall is next to the roadside park.
 The visitor center is inside the historic Township Hall.

 The Township Hall was built in 1939 with support from the depression-era Works Progress Administration program.
-The hall served the needs of local government along with hosting socials, Friday night dances, and performances.
+The hall served the needs of the local government along with hosting socials, Friday night dances, and performances.

 The hall brought the community together.
 They celebrated their freedom and the self-determination of the brave pioneers who built the town.

-St. Francis Hotel/Switzer Residence
+St. Francis Hotel - Switzer Residence